HarshBaldaniya/SOLID-Design-Principles/Common/README.md

 ### 2. Open/Closed Principle (OCP)
 - **Definition**: A class/module should be open for extension but closed for modification.
 - **Application**:
-  - The `AnalyticsAdapter` interface allows new analytics adapters (e.g., Mixpanel) to be added without modifying existing code.
+  - The `AnalyticsAdapter` interface allows new analytics adapters (e.g., Matomo) to be added without modifying existing code.
   - The `NotificationService` interface enables adding new notification methods (e.g., WhatsApp) without changing the core logic.

 ---